Cleft lip and palate

 • cleft lip and palate.

-The cleft may be present on one side or both sides of the face.
+The cleft (opening) may be present on one side or both sides of the face and sometimes affects the nose as well as the mouth.
 Cleft defects may occur on their own, or together with other birth defects.

 Cleft lip and palate result from failure of structures in the face and mouth to join together normally in the early stages of pregnancy.

 It is not known exactly what causes cleft lip and palate.
-In some cases there will be a family history of the condition, but environmental factors also appear to play a role.
+In some cases there will be a family history of the condition.
+Babies can inherit a gene from either their mother or father which makes them more likely to be born with a cleft.
+Environmental factors (what happens during pregnancy) also appear to play a role, as research shows that cleft defects may be more likely in pregnant women who smoke, drink alcohol or take particular medicines.

 Most babies born in Australia with cleft lip and/or palate will be assessed and managed by a specialised multidisciplinary care team.

-The timing varies, but surgery to close a cleft lip can usually be performed at about 3 months of age.
-Surgical repair of a cleft palate is usually carried out between 9 and 12 months.
-Some children with cleft palate may require further surgery at a later stage.
+Surgery (usually several operations are involved) can restore normal function and appearance in most babies with cleft defects.
+The timing varies, but surgery to close a cleft lip can usually be performed at 3-6 months of age.
+Surgical repair of a cleft palate is usually carried out between 9 and 18 months.
+Some children with cleft palate may require further surgery to improve cosmetic appearance at a later stage.
+The risks of surgery include poor healing and scarring, damage to nerves and infection.

 Associated problems

-Dental caries and other dental problems are also more common in children with cleft palate, so regular dental check ups will be required.
+• Dental problems.
+Sometimes there are missing teeth due to the defect and dental caries (tooth decay) and other dental problems are also more common in children with cleft palate.
+This means regular dental check ups will be required and some children may need orthodontic (specialist dental) work.